Search the registry

 Upvote

-Quality signal with proof-of-use
+Quality signal with proof-of-use (linked to a report)

 Content-addressed tools